SemanticMediaWiki/SemanticMediaWiki/tests/README.md

-The script like test definition was introduced to lower the barrier of understanding of what is being tested by using a wikitext notation (internally PHPUnit is used by the `ByJsonTestCaseProvider` to run/provide the actually test).
+The script like test definition was introduced to lower the barrier of understanding of what is being tested by using a wikitext notation (internally PHPUnit is used by the `JsonTestCaseScriptRunner` to run/provide the actually test).

 A new test file (with different test cases) is automatically added by a `TestCaseRunner` as soon as it is placed within the location expected by the runner.